GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Among those, robotics is a major use case of #acr("SSL") algorithms.
 Perception is an essential building block of a social robotics platform.
 Besides the exploitation of visual features which falls under the computer vision domain, leveraging the audio cues may provide valuable information for a social robot.
-Naturally, such an agent will use language as the primary mean of communication with humans and will thus need to extract the meaning of the speech of its interlocutors.
+Naturally, such an agent will use language as the primary means of communication with humans and will thus need to extract the meaning of the speech of its interlocutors.
 Besides #("ASR"), sound information may have additional use cases.

 // Other uses of audio in robotics